-Clamp-on bucket attachments hold the load in front of the loader bucket.
-The loader must have a lift capacity 1000 bs.
-Greater than the weight of the bale to be handled.
-If the loader does NOT have this capacity, then an attachment that requires the removal of the bucket should be considered.
+Bolt-on bucket attachments hold the load in front of the loader bucket.
+The loader must have a lift capacity 1000 lbs. greater than the weight of the bale to be handled.
+If the loader does NOT have this capacity, then a different attachment that requires the removal of the bucket should be considered.